tpaccosi/Gustatory-Frame-Extraction/README.md

 # Gustatory-Frame-Extraction

-This is the repository to use the models for gustatory frame extraction
+This is the repository to use the models for gustatory frame extraction.

 ## __Step 1 - Convert Books__